Step 1: Review eligibility, guidelines and policies

 • Poster teams share a single poster.

 • Each oral presenter is allotted their own 15-minute period to present and take questions (e.g., a team of three should be prepared to give a 45-minute presentation.)
-Each member should have a distinct presentation regarding the research project to present.
+Each member should have a distinct presentation.

-Student presenters (orals and posters) must attend one mandatory conference preparation and information session in March.
-Information sessions are available in online format.
+• Student presenters (orals and posters) must view the online conference information session in March.
 Arts and design exhibitors attend a separate preparation session.

-The abstract submission and registration information are entered on the same online form.
+The abstract submission and application information are entered on the same online form.

 Abstract submission requirements:

 • Abstract titles: Abstract titles should use Title Case and be no more than 200 characters.
 Titles should be entered exactly as you would like it to appear in conference materials.
-Include appropriate use of italics, accents, superscripts, subscripts and special characters for your discipline.
+Include appropriate use of italics, accents, superscripts, subscripts and special characters.

 • Abstract: The abstract should be 150-200 words.
 It needs to be entered as one single-spaced paragraph with the text exactly as you would like it to appear in conference materials.
-Include appropriate use of italics, accents, superscripts, subscripts and special characters for your discipline.
+Include appropriate use of italics, accents, superscripts, subscripts and special characters.
 Do NOT include citations.

 • Approval: After an application is completed with an abstract submission, an email is sent to the faculty sponsor designated on the application.
 This email provides the faculty sponsor with a link to review and approve the abstract.